Real-World Protection Test March-June 2015

 Although user dependent cases are extremely annoying (esp. on clean files) for the user, they were counted only as half for the “wrongly blocked rate” (like for the protection rate).

 To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using statistical methods and by looking at the average scores.
-The following products with above-average FPs have been downgraded: eScan, F-Secure, McAfee, Trend Micro and ThreatTrack Vipre.
+The following products with above-average FPs have been downgraded: Emsisoft, eScan, F-Secure, McAfee, Panda, ThreatTrack Vipre and Trend Micro.

 The graph below shows the overall protection rate (all samples), including the minimum and maximum protection rates for the individual months.